AlexanderOttenhoff/alexander-ottenhoff-cv/resume.typ

 = Key Achievements
 - Led a team of developers to build a mobile application for Zetifi devices
+- Presented a talk at Paris.JS meetup \#69 on frontend security for web applications
 - Developed data visualisation dashboards for BHP, ENPICOM, and Sqreen
 - Worked on the integration of AI services into Microsoft's Power Apps platform
 - Co-founded two startups, Baselist and Sherlock.
 Sherlock won the French AFDEL award in the category “Digital Innovation” in 2016.